VideoGPT

 2

-Transcripts, metadata, chapters, and semantic indexing make it queryable
+Transcripts, metadata, chapters, and documents make it queryable

 VideoGPT works from the content layer Cincopa already manages: transcripts, metadata, chapter structure, and attached documents.
-Semantic indexing helps map questions to the right knowledge across the environment instead of treating each file as an isolated object.
+The goal is to map questions to the right knowledge across the environment instead of treating each file as an isolated object.

 3